Podcastindex-org/helipad/umbrel/README.md

 It can take a few minutes to populate any existing boostagrams you have received since it has to build the invoice database in the background when it first starts up.

+The app will not show up in your Umbrel dashboard when installed this way.
+This is only for testing.

+If you want to remove the app just run this command: `sudo scripts/app uninstall podcasting20-boosts`